krxnahasgit/chat-bot-/README.md

 ---

 ## ✨ Features
-- 🖼️ Elegant, responsive Tkinter interface (inspired by Grok-style dark mode)
+- 🖼️ Elegant, responsive Tkinter interface
 - 💬 Simple chatbot with rule-based responses
 - 🎨 Styled chat window with alternating colors for User and Bot
 - ⌨️ Supports both **Enter key** and **Send button** for messages